NBISweden/NBIS-support-framework/admin/VCONF.md

 NBIS colleagues on other sites, or with groups.
 In order to use these virtual conference rooms, there are a number of things you need to do beforehand:

- 1. Go to the [SciLifeLab intranet room booking][scilife-intra] and select "Virtual conference room"
+ 1. Go to the [SciLifeLab intranet room booking][scilife-rooms] and select "Virtual conference room"
  2. Find the day and time of interest and make a booking